 - Fill the tires.
 If the tires aren’t properly filled, you’ll get less range from your gas or electric golf cart.
 If you drive your cart mostly on streets, purchase street-legal tires with tread.
 Turf tires wear out more quickly and don’t stop well on wet roads.
-Owning an electric pump to make it easy to fill the tires is also a smart move, according to Golf Quest International, a golf lifestyle website.
+Owning an electric pump to make it easy to fill the tires is also a smart move.

 - Check the steering.
 If it feels loose, tighten it yourself or get a pro to look at it.

 - Step on the brakes.
 It costs a lot to replace bad brakes that have been seriously damaged by overuse.
 Before you step on the brakes and they squeal, and long before the pedal goes immediately to the floor, it pays to have a professional check your brake cables, hydraulic brake fluid, and brake shoes.
 Doing these checks yourself requires some specialized knowledge.

 - Listen for the buzzer.
 If your back-up buzzer doesn’t work, you could be in trouble.
 This signal lets people know that you are backing up.
 If it isn’t working, get it fixed immediately.
 Silence can be a serious safety issue on a crowded course.